tribalwarshelp/dcbot/README.md

 ## Development

-**Required env variables to run this bot** (you can set them directly in your system or create .env.development file):
+**Required env variables to run this bot** (you can set them directly on your system or create .env.development file):

 ```
 DB_USER=your_pgDb_user